shahid017/NlpHub/README.md

 # About Author
 Hi there, My name is Muhammad Shahid and I am working as Data Scientist in Five Rivers Technologies.
 I have done BSCS from COMSATS University Islamabad and MSCS from NUCES FAST Islamabad.
 I have expertise in Data Science, Machine Learning(ML) and Natural Language Processing(NLP).
-If you have any query about this project, you may reach me at chshahidhamdam@gmail.com
+If you have any query about this project, you may reach me at chshahidhamdam@gmail.com.
+Read about my journey here. www.muhammadshahid.techsandooq.com